 Fellowship Stipend and Benefits

-- First-year fellows are to give a minimum of two months notice for vacation requests and are expected to ensure that faculty on service – if vacation request is during an inpatient block – are aware of the request.
+- Fellows are to give a minimum of six weeks’ notice for vacation requests if the days requested include a clinic day.
+Fellows are also expected to ensure that faculty members for the rotation scheduled during their vacation are aware that the fellow will be away.
 Final approval of vacation requests is at the discretion of the program director.
+(EMP-252: Vacation Leave)

-The program is extremely generous in providing support for the purchase of several standard textbooks, journal subscriptions, membership dues in major professional societies, and computer software.
+- The Fellowship Program provides support for the purchase of several standard textbooks, journal subscriptions, membership dues in major professional societies, and computer software.
 Attendance at and participation in scientific professional meetings is an important part of the educational experience.
-Therefore, registration fees and travel expenses are covered for one meeting per year of fellowship.
-By special request, or when a fellow is making a formal presentation at the meeting, support for additional meetings may be approved.
+Registration fees and travel expenses are covered for one meeting per year of fellowship.

 Policies and Procedures

-Policies and procedures for sick leave, pregnancy leave, misconduct, substance abuse, etc., are identical to or in line with policies existing for all employees and trainees at UT Southwestern and Children’s Medical Center.
+- Policies and procedures for sick leave, pregnancy leave, misconduct, substance abuse, etc., are consistent with policies existing for all employees and trainees at UT Southwestern Medical School and Children’s Health℠.